How to make online learning holisticby

 1. Learners are able to be their authentic selves

 When learners join online training from home, they tend to be more authentic and relaxed.
 As they are in their own environment, wearing comfy clothes, with their pets and families around them, they are more able to be themselves.
 One learner on a workshop during lockdown was concerned that her daughters would distract her during the session, so I encouraged her to include them in the activities.
-Their contributions and insights opened the eyes of the group to a completely different way of seeing things that really enhanced the learning, but it also signaled to the group that they can just be themselves and don’t have to put on a ‘work persona’.
+Their contributions and insights opened the eyes of the group to a completely different way of seeing things that really enhanced the learning, but it also signalled to the group that they can just be themselves and don’t have to put on a ‘work persona’.

 2. Learners have access to more materials and stimuli